How to Fix Common TypeScript Type Errors: Practical Guide With Examples

 }

-For custom objects, use discriminated unions:
+For custom objects, discriminated unions are your friend:

 type Shape =